juanghurtado/dotfiles/README.md

 # Dotfiles

 > This are my dotfiles.
-There are many like it, but this one are mine.
+There are many like it, but this ones are mine.

 > My dotfiles are my best friend.
 They are my life.
 I must master them as I must master my life.